-Program Activities for FY 2018 - 2020: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.

-Alabama is PRISM compliant - Step 8.
 Alabama is fully PRISM compliant.

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.